moleculerjs/moleculer/README.md

 # Logging
 In Services every modules have a custom logger instance.
 It is inherited from the broker logger instance and you can set in options of broker.
 Every modules add a prefix to the log messages.
-Using that prefix you can identify the sender of message.
+Using that prefix you can identify the module.

 ```js
 let { ServiceBroker } = require("moleculer");